PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ### OnOff Button Assembly

-The OnOff Button Assembly will be place between the Alim Jack Assembly and the PlanktoScope Hat 1.3 PCB.
+The OnOff Button Assembly will be place between the Alim Jack Assembly and the PlanktoScope Hat 1.3.
 It will play the role of the switch On & Off of the PlanktoScope.

 **1. Prepare the components:**